- Science Communication

 - Strategic Communication

-- Digital Media Metrics And Marketing
+- Digital Media Metrics and Marketing

 - Ph.D.: Penn State

 Lee Ahern is associate professor of advertising and public relations in the Donald P. Bellisario College of Communications.
 He is director of the Science Communication Program and a senior research fellow at the Arthur W. Page Center for Integrity in Public Communication.
 He is past chair of the International Environmental Communication Association (www.theieca.org) and past head of the Communication Science, Health, Environment and Risk Division of the Association for Education in Journalism and Mass Communication.
 He joined the faculty at Penn State in 2008 as an assistant professor.
-Ahern is also developer and coordinator of the Digital Media Trends and Analytics minor offered by the Bellisario College of Communications.
+Ahern is also developer and coordinator of the Digital Media Trends and Analytics minor offered by the Bellisario College.

 Ahern studies the science of science communication.
 Effective public policies relative to science and technology require public understanding of complex concepts.
 Over the past two decades, communications scholars have begun to identify the social and psychological factors that combine to make meaning about scientific issues in the minds of different audience segments.
 They are also beginning to understand why science communication campaigns so often fail to deliver the intended and desired results.
 These findings have made it clear that scientists must consider not just the science itself, but how audiences will react to and make meaning from science communications.